eyecan-ai/pipelime-python/docs/sequences/sequences.md

 # Sequences

 Sample Sequences are at the core of all pipelime features.
 When writing custom operators like stages, pipes and commands, you will often need to access individual samples and items and manipulate them.

 In this tutorial we will se how to interact with sample sequences and samples, their basic methods and their behaviour.
-Keep in mind that, yes, you could implement a data pipeline by just accessing and modifying individual samples and items, but that is strongly discouraged: you would either have to write a lot of boilerplate code, or miss out on a lot of features that pipelime provides automatically if you choose to follow the general framework of stages/pipes/commands.
+Keep in mind that you could implement a data pipeline by just accessing and modifying individual samples and items, but that is strongly discouraged: you would either have to write a lot of boilerplate code, or miss out on a lot of features that pipelime provides automatically if you choose to follow the general framework of stages/pipes/commands.

 ## Necessary Modules

 First you should import the `pipelime.sequences` module, we suggest to alias it as `pls`.
 Inside it you will find core pipelime classes like `SampleSequence` and `Sample` and some useful functions to manipulate them.

 We suggest to also import `pipelime.items` aliased as `pli`.
 Here you will find all built-in item specializations and some useful lower-level utilities.

 ```python
 import pipelime.sequences as pls
 import pipelime.items as pli
 ```

 ## Reading Data

 In the example project we provide a demonstration dataset named "mini_mnist", which contains 20 samples of the MNIST dataset, randomly colorized, with some metadata.